KatouNK/Unity-Arduino-Conveyor-Control-Simulation/README.md

 This repository contains a 3D simulation project for controlling a conveyor system using **Unity** for visualization and an **Arduino** as the logic controller (the brain).
 This project demonstrates how hardware (Arduino) can communicate with software (Unity) in *real-time* via serial communication.

 ![conveyor-demo](https://i.imgur.com/your-gif-url.gif)
-*(Suggestion: Replace the URL above with a link to a GIF or screenshot of your project demo to make it more engaging.)*

 ---